DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

 The Scheduler's visualization plugins provide an API that allows you to customize the appearance of the UI elements.

 For example, the `WeekView` plugin provides [properties](../reference/week-view.md/#properties) that you should specify to customize the layout's appearance.
 The following sample demonstrates how you can implement the `timeTableCellComponent` and `dayScaleCellComponent` to highlight current date and weekends.
-You can use the same approach with any other DevExtreme UI plugin to customize the appearance of UI elements.
+You can use the same approach with any other UI plugin to customize the appearance of UI elements.

 .embedded-demo({ "path": "scheduler-basic/custom-template", "showThemeSelector": true })